agvxov/cursed_c/README.md

 ```
 URLs happen to be valid C.
 More precisely,
-they are per chance a label plus a comment.
+they are -due to pure chance- a label plus a comment.
 You can only have one per protocol per function,
 choose wisely.

 The address was chosen in particular,
-because hard coding google end points into source is as evil
+because hard coding google endpoints into source is as evil
 (or rather, no longer "don't be evil")
 as it gets.